mnogom/_empty/README.md

 backend/backend % cd ..
 ```

-This app will work as API
+This app will work as API.
 ```bash
 backend % cd backend